PU5HP/Medium/README.md

 5. Prisma as the ORM, with connection pooling

-6. Postgres as the database
+6. Postgres as the database (AIven)

 7.  jwt for authentication